opspec-pkgs/azure.sql.db.create/README.md

-# problem statement
+# Problem statement
 creates an azure sql db (if doesn't already exist)

-# example usage
+# Example usage

 > note: in examples, VERSION represents a version of the azure.sql.db.create pkg